foundation-for-environmental-monitoring/foundation-for-environmental-monitoring.github.io/_pages/colour.md

   overlay_image: /assets/images/product_images/product_splash.png
 ---
 ## Principle
 Water colour is measured in Hazen Units (HU), and is a measure of the cleanness of the water source.
-Distilled water shoud have a colour of 0 HU.
+Distilled water should have a colour of 0 HU.

 The Indian Standard for drinking water holds that the acceptable limit is 5 Hazen Units, but in the absence of any other toxic substances or alternate source, this is relaxable upto 15 Hazen Units.